 3.Dog Obedience Training – Avoid Violent punishments.

 Do not attempt to train your dog using violent methods such as spanking or shouting.
-Violence will instill fear in your dog and this is not a good place to be for any pet owner.
+Violence will instill fear in your dog, and this is not a right place to be for any pet owner.

 4. Make Your Command Short and Consistent

 The dog may not be able to follow long commands; it is preferable to keep them short.
 There will be time to talk to your dog in whole sentences.
 However, when teaching him obedience, stick to 1 or 2 words.
 A command should be as simple as sit, heel, stand, down, jump, etc.

 Recommend to read – Top 10 Dog Obedience Training Commands to Teach Your Dog

 The only language that a dog understands is consistency.
 If your dog jumps on you today, give him something sweet.
 Remember to do so every time he jumps on you.
 This is because, if you only do it once, he may not be able to interpret the reward as a gift for jumping on you.

 Every consequence either good or bad must be consistent for best results.
 When training a dog about a given trait, everyone in the family should treat him in the same manner.
 If you reward your dog for jumping on you, your spouse should do the same.
 If your spouse does the contrary, the dog will get confused.